Acorus

 ( ACK - or - us )

-At-A-Glance InformationAcorus, also known as Sweet Flag or Calamus, is a genus of perennial grasses that needs ample water and light shade in the hottest climates but can take full sun elsewhere.
-They can grow in water or in soil, and look like clumps or tufts of grass.
-Plants are good when used in borders, at edges of pools, in shallow water, or in containers that are kept wet.
+At-A-Glance InformationAcorus, also known as Sweet Flag or Calamus, is a genus of perennial plants that needs ample water and light shade in the hottest climates but can take full sun elsewhere.
 These plants are native to North America, Asia, and Europe.
+They can grow with their roots in either water or soil, and look like clumps or tufts of grass.
+Plants are handsome when used in borders, at edges of pools, in shallow water, or in containers that are kept wet, and are commonly planted in groups.
+They also do well as foundation plants, in rock gardens, as edgings or groundcovers, and can even do well in containers.
+Take care when planting these grasses in the landscape, as there is some evidence that roots and other plant parts may cause toxic reactions in pets.

 |